LastLightStudios/LastLight-STS-Mod1/README.md

 Cursed Blades (Uncommon)
 Cost: 1
 Desc: Add 2(3) Shivs into your hand.
-Apply 2(3) Wither to ALL enemies.

-Death Touched (Uncommon)
-Cost: 1
-Desc: "Whenever an Attack deals unblocked damage, apply 1 Wither."
-I uh forgot to add an upgrade for this..partially b/c I wasn't sure if it should be 2(1) or apply more Wither or something else.
+This turn, your Attacks apply 1(2) Wither.

 Corrosion (Rare)
 Cost: 1(0)
 Desc: At the start of their turn, enemies lose HP equal to their Wither stacks

-Drain (Rare)
+Siphon (Rare)
-Cost: 1(0)
+Cost: 1
-Desc: Deal damage equal to enemy's Wither, then heal for damage dealt.
+Desc: Steal health equal to enemy's Wither, this removes the enemy's Wither stacks.
 Exhaust.
+(Exhaust removed on upgrade)